 - You might want to start out with a relaxing holiday in the southern part of the Lake District at the adults only Ashes Caravan Park near Kendal.
 Set in a quiet and peaceful corner of the Lakes, the site is still just a few miles from the main M6 motorway, so readily accessible.
 Touring pitches are on all-weather hard standing and each has its own electric hookup;

-- Recommended by the AA is the Larches Caravan Park on the northern fringe of the national park, midway between Carlisle and the coast at Maryport.
+- Larches Caravan Park on the northern fringe of the national park, midway between Carlisle and the coast at Maryport.
 The minimum age for anyone staying on the site is 18.
-There are 35 touring pitches are available, each with its own electric hookup;
+There are 35 touring pitches are available, each with its own electric hookup.

 Say that you want a break in your caravan touring Scotland and you have a whole country to explore – highlands, lowlands, lochside and seaside.
 With such a wealth of different locations in which to relax and unwind it is difficult for this brief guide to do any justice at all to the many adults only sites within Scotland.
 Here are just a few suggestions.